This page last updated: 4 September 2006

 Postmaster: E. E. Conant (1899-1900)

-Former name for the landing known as Port Allen since 1909.
-Landing for Eleele Plantation and mill, started in 1884, and the neighboring town of Hanapepe.
-In 1899, it became the site of the McBryde Sugar Company formed out of Eleele Plantation and other lands.
+Former name for the landing known as Port Allen since 1909, serving the Eleele Plantation and mill, started in 1884, and the neighboring town of Hanapepe.
+In 1899, this place became the site of the McBryde Sugar Company formed out of Eleele Plantation and other lands.

 804